Nox-Invicte/discord-bot/README.md

-# discord-bot
+# Poseidon

-discord-bot is a versatile Discord bot built with discord.js, designed to provide a variety of utility commands and event-driven features to enhance your Discord server experience.
+Poseidon is a versatile Discord bot built with discord.js, designed to provide a variety of utility commands and event-driven features to enhance your Discord server experience.

 ## Features